 She is committed to knowledge transfer, maintaining a number of collaborative links with academic institutions.

-Jo currently holds the position of Senior Forensic Scientist at ArroGen Forensics Ltd. She previously worked within the Specialist Forensic Services division of the Metropolitan Police Service and as a Forensic Specialist with the Forensic Science Service (London).
+Jo currently holds the position of Director/Forensic Scientist at Millington Hingley Ltd. She previously worked within the Specialist Forensic Services division of the Metropolitan Police Service and as a Forensic Specialist with the Forensic Science Service (London).

-Jo has both UK and international expertise in Blood Pattern Analysis (BPA) interpretation and training and have over 18 years of experience in forensic investigation including hundreds of major and critical incidents.
+Jo has both UK and international expertise in Blood Pattern Analysis (BPA) interpretation and training and has 20 years’ experience in forensic investigation including hundreds of major and critical incidents.

-Dr Priston is President of the Forensic Science Society.
-During her early career she worked on DNA synthesis in the Nobel Prize winning team at Kings College London.
+Dr Priston is former President of the Forensic Science Society.
+During her early career she worked on DNA synthesis in the Nobel-Prize-winning team at King’s College London.

 She is also a visiting lecturer at King’s College London teaching graduates studying for a Masters degree in Forensic Science and a tutor for the Inner Temple Advocacy Master Class.
 For many years Dr Priston designed and ran training days for Judges of the London Crown Courts, the Court of Appeal and the High Court.

-Dr Priston holds the Freedom of the City of London and in March 1998 was invested with the order of OBE for services to the Home Office.
-She was appointed to the bench at Richmond -upon-Thames magistrates’ court on 2004.
+Dr Priston holds the Freedom of the City of London and in March 1998 was invested with the OBE in 2004.

 Louise is on the Board of Directors of Inside Time and was a consultant to the Guardian’s Justice on Trial website when it was launched.

-Denise is a highly respected scientist, academic, statistician and published author with over twenty years’ experience in laboratory research, evidential examination and is a court-going accredited expert witness, giving evidence in court on many occasions over the last fifteen years.
+Denise is a highly respected scientist, academic, statistician and published author with over twenty years’ experience in laboratory research and evidential examination.
+She is a court-going accredited expert witness, giving evidence in court on many occasions over the last fifteen years.
 Her appointment as a Reader in Forensic Genetics at King’s College London has allowed her to teach forensic genetics to undergraduate and post-graduate students and supervise those undertaking research for their doctorates.